Reflekks/Protoport/README.md

 - Started as my own idea as I wanted an app that didn't require qBit Web UI creds
 - Claude (free version) walked me through the entire coding process
+- Further development will be done within a locally-hosted LLM

 ### Icon